 I’m not sure when I started thinking of what I’d do differently if I ever came into money, but it was never quite as grand as Mama’s vision – I think “coming into money” meant far different amounts for both of us.
 But I have said for some time now that if I ever got rich, I’d have pot roast once every week.

-You see, it has always been one of my very favorite meals and I have vivid memories of having it at home as a child, of my Grandmama and Grandaddy cooking it for me when I went to visit them, and of eating it at my Papa Reed’s farm.
+You see roast and potatoes has always been one of my very favorite meals and I have vivid memories of having it at home as a child, of my Grandmama and Grandaddy cooking it for me when I went to visit them, and of eating it at my Papa Reed’s farm.
 Folks always knew how much I loved it and the moment I walked in the door I knew by the smell what was for dinner.
 Adding in the carrots was just a wonderful treat too.

 I know most people don’t see pot roast as a meal of luxury but having that much meat in one meal was always a treat for us.
 When we were little, it seemed like the roast just went on and on like Jesus with the fish and loaves.

 Now, as the one doing the cooking, I can’t believe how incredibly simple it is to make the roast I loved so much as a child.
 I’ve been awfully busy lately with all of the wonderful opportunities in my life and I’ve relied more and more heavily on my slow cooker to help out with supper.
 Add to this that the grocery store down the road from my house always has the most lovely roasts each time I shop there and you know where I’m going with this!

 I told my husband a few weeks back “Do you realize we’ve had roast each week here lately?”.
 He nodded and shrugged, clearly not understanding what this meant to me.
 I just smiled in return, knowing that I had achieved my own benchmark for living the life of the rich and famous.